 Toaster Oven Vs Microwave.
-What if you have a small kitchen and not much kitchen counter space?
-Which is the better choice for you if you only have room for one of these kitchen appliances?
+What if you have a small kitchen with limited space or not much kitchen counter space?
+Which is the better choice for you if you only have enough space for one of these kitchen appliances?

 I’ve written before about how much I love my Breville oven.
 It’s a smaller appliance but it does everything.
 I rarely turn on my oven.
-But there is a key difference between what a microwave can do.
+But there is a key difference with what a microwave oven can do.

-I wanted to explain some of the benefits of the Breville Microwave vs a regular microwave AND talked about the Breville hybrid Oven/Microwave.
+I wanted to explain some of the benefits of the Breville Microwave vs traditional microwaves AND talked about the Breville hybrid Oven/Microwave.
 I should say that this post is not sponsored, I am just such a big fan of the Breville mini appliances that I want to share all of the pros and cons with you.

 When To Use A Microwave

-Reheating refrigerated soups/stews – One thing that a microwave does better than anything else reheating leftovers that are NOT frozen.
+Reheating refrigerated soups/stews – A microwave is the best option for reheating leftovers that are NOT frozen.
 The Breville is particularly good at this because it has a “smart reheat” feature where it adjusts the power and time based on the number of ounces and what you are reheating.
 It takes an extra second, but the result is a more evenly heated dish.

 Popcorn – Nothing beats a microwave for making popcorn quickly.
 I like to make my own, not the kind in the bag, I pop it in a brown bag.
 It’s so much healthier and just as delicious.

 Emergency defrosting.
 I say emergency defrosting because the microwave really sucks at defrosting some foods.
 The Breville has a “smart defrost” feature, but it’s not perfect.
 Defrosting chicken breasts or ground beef still leaves a lot to be desired.
-The outside edges get cooked.
+The cooking process begins and the outside edges get cooked.

 Have you ever tried to defrost a container of chili and it’s frozen in the middle but the outside is boiling?
 I really HATE defrosting in the microwave.
-I feel like it is supposed to be good at this, but it isn’t.
+I feel like it is supposed to be an excellent choice for this, but it isn’t.

 Better methods for defrosting are 1.) plan ahead and do it in the fridge or 2.) defrost under cold water in the sink.
 If I don’t have time for one of these I will use the microwave.
 It works better than the toaster oven, but that’s not saying a lot.